-"One time while I was traveling in Russia, I missed eating fresh produce so much that I had a dream I was planting vegetables in front of the hotel," she mused.
+"One time while I was travelfresh produce so much that I had a dream I was planting vegetables in front of the hotel," she mused.

 Compestine believes teaching children to cook and develop healthy eating habits is one of the best investments a parent can make in their children.